 In addition, the Certificate Issuer MUST actively issue S/MIME certificates that are treated as valid by Certificate Consumers that produce a mail user agent, mail transfer agent, or email service provider that implements S/MIME features.

-(2) A Certificate Consumer eligible for voting membership in the SMCWG must produce a develop and maintain a mail user agent (web-based or application based), mail transfer agent, or email service provider that processes S/MIME certificates issued by third-party Certificate Issuers who meet criteria set by such Certificate Consumer.
+(2) A Certificate Consumer eligible for voting membership in the SMCWG must produce, develop and maintain a mail user agent (web-based or application based), mail transfer agent, or email service provider that processes S/MIME certificates issued by third-party Certificate Issuers who meet criteria set by such Certificate Consumer.

 The Working Group SHALL allow participation by Interested Parties, as set forth in the Bylaws.